eliaseamus/lexis/README.md

 - polish
 - ukranian
 - turkish

+Also, two languages can be used as interface language: english and russian.

 ## Target platform
 So far, build configuration for Linux and Windows platforms has been done.
 A build for MacOS is also achievable due to Qt's cross-platform support.